-We use Proximal Policy Optimization (PPO)~\cite{schulman_2017} to train the policies.
+We use Proximal Policy Optimization (PPO)~\cite{Schulman_2017} to train the policies.
 We employ the RL Games~\cite{rl_games_2021} high-performance implementation for GPU parallelization.
-We use findings of Mosbach et al.~\cite{mosbach_2022} as a base, keeping the learning algorithm hyper-parameters the same.
-The policy is represented by a three-layer fully-connected neural network.
+We use the findings of Mosbach et al.~\cite{Mosbach_2022} as a base, keeping the learning algorithm hyperparameters the same.
+The policy is represented by a three-layer, fully-connected neural network.
 In our case, the input is a 57-element vector.
 The network is a multilayer perceptron and has the following structure:\\ \mbox{$57 \times 512 \rightarrow 512 \times 256 \rightarrow 256 \times 128 \rightarrow 128 \times 11$}.

-In our experiments, we pursue the objective of learning a single functional grasping policy for three rigid objects categories: drills, spray bottles and mugs.
+In our experiments, we pursue the objective of learning a single functional grasping policy for three rigid object categories: drills, spray bottles, and mugs.
 To this end, we prepared a 3D mesh dataset of 39 objects: 13 of each category, where ten objects are for training and the remaining three objects are used for testing.
-The dataset was composed of meshes from~\cite{rodriguez_2018a} and of meshes available online\footnote{\url{https://free3d.com}, \url{https://3dsky.org}}.
+The dataset is shown in \reffig{fig:dataset}.
+It is composed of meshes from~\cite{Rodriguez_2018a} and of meshes available online\footnote{\url{https://free3d.com}, \url{https://3dsky.org}}.
 We make the dataset available online\footnote{\url{https://github.com/AIS-Bonn/fun_cat_grasp_dataset}}.